AdaCore/spark2014/lrm/source/subprograms.rst

 .. todo:: Think about Pre'Class and Post'Class.
           To be completed in the Milestone 3 version of this document.

+.. centered:: **Verification Rules**

+#.
+Verification conditions are generated from the program text to
+   demonstrate that the implementation of the body of the subprogram satisfies the post condition provided the precondition is True and the subprogram completes normally.

+.. note:: (TJJ 29/11/12) Do we need this verification rule?
+If we do
+          it needs to be more precise I think.

 Subprogram Contracts
 ~~~~~~~~~~~~~~~~~~~~